WambuBObo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execute permission to owner of file
+Adds multiple permissions to group owner, owner and other users